bytemystery-com/colorlabel/README.md

 # ColorLabel for [fyne](https://fyne.io/)
 Implements a label with colored text and background as fyne widget.
 You can use color names defined by Fyne theme or direct NRGBA values.
-The labels can alos be clicked if needed.
+The labels can also be clicked (primary and secondary) and double clicked if needed.
+You can also set a Text style for bold and italic and Monospace font.

 Author: Reiner Pröls
 Licence: MIT